 Presented by Midsumma Festival and Australia Post

-Since its inauguration in 2016 the Midsumma Australia Post Art Prize (see 2018 Midsumma Art Prize exhibition details) has quickly established itself as an important award in the ecology of the arts.
-With finalists selected from across the country, the event is a survey of outstanding queer artists reflecting their potent personal and political perspectives on the world.
+Since its inauguration in 2016 the Midsumma and Australia Post Art Prize has quickly established itself as an important award in the ecology of the arts.
+With finalists selected from across the country, the non-acquisitive annual award is a survey of outstanding queer artists working across mediums reflecting their potent personal and political perspectives on the world.

 Midsumma Festival is delighted to present this event as part of our ongoing partnership with Australia Post.
 Celebrating diversity and inclusion is important to Australia Post.
 They are committed to supporting their Lesbian, Gay, Bisexual, Transgender, Intersex and Queer employees and driving positive change to create more inclusiveness not just throughout their workforce but throughout the wider community.